RECOMS

-RECOMS is funded by the European Commission (2018-2022).
-The project is comprised of a transdisciplinary consortium of scientists, practitioners and change agents from 11 public (universities and government research centers), private and non-profit organisations, located in 6 European Union countries: Austria, Belgium, England, Finland, Germany and The Netherlands.
+RECOMS was funded by the European Commission (2018-2022).
+The project brought together a transdisciplinary consortium of scientists, practitioners and change agents from 11 entities.

-This project has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie Grant Agreement number 765389.
+This project was funded by the European Union’s Horizon 2020 Research and Innovation Programme under the Marie Skłodowska-Curie Grant Agreement number 765389.

 Project period